shivamshende/React-Router/README.md

 - **Vite:** Employing Vite as the build tool for fast and efficient development and bundling.

+- **User Interaction:** Implemented features for users to add passwords to favorites and view password history, showcasing skills in designing user-friendly interactions.

 - **Tailwind CSS:** Styling the application using the utility-first CSS framework Tailwind CSS for a responsive and modern design.

 - **npm:** Managing project dependencies and scripts using the Node Package Manager.